Sejunti/Parrondos_paradox_in_epidemics/README.md

 -'Parrondo’s_paradox_and_anti-phase_oscillation.py'  computes the anti-phase oscillation.
    - Function 'fraction_anti_phase(z, times, t_start, t_end)' measures the anti-phase oscillation in one period as output and  the input functions are:
-      -' $z$': state of the system at each time step of linear SIS model
+      - '$z$': state of the system at each time step of linear SIS model
       - 'times': time step
-      -'t_start': period start value
+      - 't_start': period start value
-      -'t_end': period end value
+      - 't_end': period end value